Dupuytren's contracture causes thickening of tissues (fascia) in the palm. A fascia is a band or sheet of tissue beneath the skin.

 Traditionally, Dupuytren's contracture is treated with an operation to straighten the fingers.
 Recently some new treatments which do not involve an operation have been used.
-This includes an injection treatment and treatment with radiation therapy (radiotherapy).
-Both these treatments are best used for people with early stages of the condition, not when it is severe.
-They may not be available in all areas.
+This includes radiation therapy (radiotherapy).
+Non-surgical treatments are best used for people with early stages of the condition, not when it is severe.
+Splinting or stretching are not recommended.

 Radiation therapy (radiotherapy)

 Radiotherapy for Dupuytren's contracture consists of having several low doses of radiation to the affected hand.
 Evidence suggests this can be effective to slow the progression of the condition in the early stages.
 Current guidelines from the National Institute for Health and Care Excellence (NICE) advise radiotherapy should only be used under certain circumstances in the UK.
 NICE guidelines advise that radiotherapy in this situation seems to be a safe treatment.

 Some people develop side-effects following treatment, such as dry skin on the hands.
 Also, as with any type of radiation therapy, there is a theoretical risk that cancer might develop in the treated tissue in the long term (although this is thought to be very unlikely).
 Your specialist will be able to advise on the pros and cons of trying this treatment.